 AR3T provides technology development grants to support the development and validation of technologies that will be used for the ex vivo elucidation of the stem cell response to extrinsic mechanical signals to simulate conditions analogous to rehabilitation.

-Example of an AR3T-funded project: the development and testing of an ex vivo system capable of examining the effect of mechanical forces on stem cells in a 3D multicellular environment that allows for both static and cyclic mechanical loading of the microtissue constructs using different durations and frequencies of time.
-Visit Dr. Todd McDevitt’s website to learn more about ex vivo technology development.
+One example of an AR3T-funded project: the development and testing of an ex vivo system capable of examining the effect of mechanical forces on stem cells in a 3D multicellular environment that allows for both static and cyclic mechanical loading of the microtissue constructs using different durations and frequencies of time.